Last Updated on

 Why You Should List Your Strengths

-When you do things like listing your strengths, you’re actually bringing awareness to your distinctiveness from other people which is an essential part of taking other people’s perspective and considering what it’s like to be in another person’s situation (Stephenson & Wicklund, 1983 qtd. in Abbate, C.S., Boca, S., Gendolla, G.H.E.
+When you do things like listing your strengths, you’re actually bringing awareness to your distinctiveness from other people.
+This is an essential part of taking other people’s perspective and considering what it’s like to be in another person’s situation (Stephenson & Wicklund, 1983 qtd. in Abbate, C.S., Boca, S., Gendolla, G.H.E.
 2016).

 - Lists get rid of excuses.
 Once you write it down, now you have to think about it, practice it, and use it.
 You can use your list as a reminder to work hard at changing what you want to change.